vectordotdev/vector/docs/specs/component.md

     * For sinks, this means only incrementing this metric if the error resulted in the sink dropping the events, and thus acknowledging them.
 Retried events MUST not be included in the metric.
+  * MUST include the defined properties as tags, except for `message` and `recoverable`.
 * Logs
   * If `recoverable` is `false`, MUST log a message at the `error` level.
     Otherwise, if `recoverable` is `true`, MUST log a message at the `warn`